YellowOnion/steam-runtime-tools/README.md

     - Unturned (304930)
         - UnityPlayer 5.5.3f1

+* Install bubblewrap or Flatpak (in Debian, Ubuntu or SteamOS:
+  `sudo apt-get install bubblewrap`). pressure-vessel bundles its own fallback copy of bubblewrap, but that one will only work on kernels that are configured to allow unprivileged user namespaces, such as recent Ubuntu and Fedora (but not, for example, Debian, Arch Linux or Red Hat Enterprise Linux unless specially configured).

+* Install Python 3, PyGI and GTK 3 introspection data (in Debian, Ubuntu or SteamOS:
+  `sudo apt-get install python3-gi gir1.2-gtk-3.0`).
+  This is not necessary for production use but is very convenient when testing interactively.

 * Unpack `pressure-vessel-`*VERSION*`-bin.tar.gz` (or `...-bin+src.tar.gz`)
-  in some convenient place (I used `/opt/pressure-vessel`, but a production deployment in Steam would more realistically use somewhere under `~/.steam` or `~/.local/share/Steam`):

-    - be a user who can sudo

-            $ cd /opt
+  in some convenient place, for example `~/.steam/root/steamapps/common/Steam Linux Runtime/pressure-vessel`:

-            $ sudo mkdir pressure-vessel
+        $ mkdir -p ~/.steam/root/steamapps/common/"Steam Linux Runtime"/pressure-vessel
-            $ sudo chown $(id -nu) pressure-vessel
+        $ tar \
+            --strip-components=1 \
+            -C ~/.steam/root/steamapps/common/"Steam Linux Runtime"/pressure-vessel \
-            $ tar --strip-components=1 -C pressure-vessel -xzvf ~/pressure-vessel-*-bin.tar.gz
+            -xzvf ~/pressure-vessel-*-bin.tar.gz
-            $ chmod -R a+rX pressure-vessel

 * Launch a game once without pressure-vessel

-* Configure the launch options for the chosen game:
+* Configure the launch options for the chosen game.
+Either use the Steam (non-Big-Picture) UI, for example by logging in as the `desktop` user on SteamOS, or:

     - be the Steam user, possibly via sudo -u steam -s

-            $ nano ~/.steam/steam/userdata/[0-9]*/config/localconfig.vdf
+    - `$ nano ~/.steam/root/userdata/[0-9]*/config/localconfig.vdf`

     - navigate to UserLocalConfigStore/Software/Valve/Steam/Apps/*game ID*

     - below LastPlayed, add:

-            "LaunchOptions" "/opt/pressure-vessel/bin/pressure-vessel-unruntime -- %command%"
+            "LaunchOptions" "~/.steam/root/steamapps/common/'Steam Linux Runtime'/pressure-vessel/bin/pressure-vessel-unruntime-test-ui -- %command%"

+    - optionally put some Flatpak-style runtimes alongside pressure-vessel, for example `~/.steam/root/steamapps/common/Steam Linux Runtime/scout`

     - restart Steam (on SteamOS use `sudo systemctl restart lightdm`)

         - TODO: Is there a scriptable way to make Steam edit `localconfig.vdf` itself, or to make it reload an edited `localconfig.vdf`?

 * Run the game.
+If successful, you will get a GUI launcher that lists possible runtimes.
+Choose one, uncheck "Run in an xterm" for now, and click Run.
-If successful, `pstree -pa` will look something like this:
+    You should get a game. `pstree -pa` will look something like this:

-        |-SteamChildMonit,13109 -tenfoot -steamos -enableremotecontrol
+        |-SteamChildMonit,13109
         |   `-sh,13110 -c...
-        |       `-pressure-vessel,13111 /opt/pressure-vessel/bin/pressure-vessel-wrap...
+        |       `-pressure-vessel,13111 --runtime /home/desktop/.local...
         |           `-bwrap,13132 --new-session --setenv LD_LIBRARY_PATH...
         |               `-Floating Point.,13133

+* The test UI automatically looks for runtimes in the following locations:

+    - Next to pressure-vessel's `bin` and `lib` directories
+    - The directory above pressure-vessel's `bin` and `lib` directories
+    - `~/.steam/root/steamapps/common/Steam Linux Runtime`

+    Runtimes intended for the test UI must have a `files` subdirectory and a `metadata` file, like Flatpak runtimes.

+    You can also choose to use the host system `/usr` directly.

+* For a more production-ready version without the test UI, set the launch options to:

+        "LaunchOptions" "~/.steam/root/steamapps/common/'Steam Linux Runtime'/pressure-vessel/bin/pressure-vessel-unruntime -- %command%"

+    and then add more options just before the `--` as desired.
+    This mode does not require Python 3, PyGI, GTK or a normal window manager, and is probably more suitable for Big Picture mode.

-* To use a runtime instead of the host system, use:
+* When not using the test UI, the default runtime is the host system, with the `LD_LIBRARY_PATH` Steam Runtime overlaid onto it.

-        /opt/pressure-vessel/bin/pressure-vessel-unruntime --runtime=$HOME/some-runtime -- %command%

-    The runtime can be either:
+    You can specify a runtime with the `--runtime` option.
+It can be any of these:

+    - The `files` subdirectory of a Flatpak-style runtime such as `~/.steam/root/steamapps/common/Steam Linux Runtime/scout` or `~/.local/share/flatpak/runtime/com.valvesoftware.SteamRuntime.Platform/x86_64/scout/active`, for example produced by [flatdeb][] (this is a special case of a merged `/usr`).
+For example, you could use:

+            /opt/pressure-vessel/bin/pressure-vessel-unruntime --runtime=$HOME/.steam/root/steamapps/common/'Steam Linux Runtime'/scout -- %command%

+        or:

+            /opt/pressure-vessel/bin/pressure-vessel-unruntime --runtime=$HOME/.local/share/flatpak/runtime/com.valvesoftware.SteamRuntime.Platform/x86_64/scout/active -- %command%

     - A merged `/usr` containing `bin/bash`, `lib/ld-linux.so.2`,
       `bin/env`, `share/locale`, `lib/python2.7` and so on

-    - A Flatpak runtime such as `~/.local/share/flatpak/runtime/com.valvesoftware.SteamRuntime.Platform/x86_64/scout_beta/active/files`, for example produced by [flatdeb][] (this is a special case of a merged `/usr`).
-For example, as the user that will run Steam:

-            $ flatpak --user remote-add --no-gpg-verify smcv-flatdeb https://people.collabora.com/~smcv/flatdeb/repo
-            $ flatpak --user install smcv-flatdeb com.valvesoftware.SteamRuntime.Platform/x86_64/scout_beta
-            $ ln -fns ~/.local/share/flatpak/runtime/com.valvesoftware.SteamRuntime.Platform/x86_64/scout_beta/active/files \
-                ~/scout_beta-runtime

-        and then set the launch options to:

-            /opt/pressure-vessel/bin/pressure-vessel-unruntime --runtime=$HOME/scout_beta-runtime -- %command%

     - A sysroot containing `bin/bash`, `lib/ld-linux.so.2`,
         `usr/bin/env`, `usr/share/locale`, `usr/lib/python2.7` and so on,
-      optionally with `bin`, `lib` etc. being symlinks into `usr`
+        optionally with `bin`, `lib` etc. being symlinks into `usr`.
+        For example, if you have a chroot in `/var/chroots/steamrt_scout_amd64` generated by [`setup_chroot.sh`][],
+        you could use:

+            /opt/pressure-vessel/bin/pressure-vessel-unruntime --runtime=/var/chroots/steamrt_scout_amd64 -- %command%

-    In this mode, graphics drivers come from the host system, while their dependencies (notably glibc and libstdc++) come from either the host system or the runtime, whichever appears to be newer.
+When using a runtime, graphics drivers come from the host system, while their dependencies (notably glibc and libstdc++) come from either the host system or the runtime, whichever appears to be newer.
 This is currently hard-coded in `pressure-vessel-wrap` and cannot be configured.

+### Debugging

-    To see the filesystem in which the game is executing, get the process ID of some game process from `ps` and use:
+* To see the filesystem in which the game is executing, get the process ID of some game process from `ps` and use:

         $ sudo ls -l /proc/$game_pid/root/